qjk5736/example_codes/README.md

 	multiplication of arbitrarily sized matrices represented
 	as row major vectors.
 The multiplication is timed using chrono.

+## openmp_test
+	Using OpenMP along with std::tuple, a templated function and mutex with lock_guard.
+A json file for build and test is included.

 ## simple_thread_test
 	Using std::thread to control manipulation of a std::queue.